mzashh/HUB75-Pixel-Art-Display/README.md

   * If you want the Panel to wait until WIFI is connected in firmware.ino uncomment lines 334-336

   * Other resolution Panels can be used as per the use cases shown in https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-DMA

+# Credits

+  * Animated GIF example from https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-DMA

+  * Async webserver base code from https://github.com/smford/esp32-asyncwebserver-fileupload-example